Research Area(s)

 About me

-Rachel Loewen Walker teaches in the Women's and Gender studies program, housed within Political Studies at the University of Saskatchewan.
+Rachel Loewen Walker is an adjunct professor, in Political Studies at the University of Saskatchewan and the managing director of Alchemy Group Consulting.
 Prior to this she was the Ariel F. Sallows Chair in Human Rights with the College of Law (2020-22) and the Executive Director of OUTSaskatoon (2013-2020), a 2SLGBTQ community centre.
-During her time with OUTSaskatoon she started Pride Home, a long-term, 2SLGBTQ+ group home and moved OUTSaskatoon from a second floor location to its bright, street-front home on Ave C in Saskatoon's core.
-In 2017, Rachel began working with 2SLGBTQ+ leaders across Canada to develop The Enchanté Network, a national organization that aims to build the capacity and reach of Two Spirit and LGBTQ Centres country-wide.
-Enchanté incorporated in 2020 and Rachel currently serves as the President of The Enchanté Network's board of directors.
+While at OUTSaskatoon she started Pride Home, a long-term, 2SLGBTQ+ group home and worked with 2SLGBTQ+ leaders across Canada to develop The Enchanté Network, a national organization that aims to build the capacity and reach of Two Spirit and LGBTQ Centres country-wide.

 Publications